openkraken/website/docs/guide/native/widget.en-US.md

 ### gestureClient

-Capture unconsumed gestures within Kraken, and customize gesture events.
+Capture unconsumed gestures inside Kraken, and customize gesture events.

 method

--`dragStartCallback`
+- `dragStartCallback`
+  Triggered when the gesture starts
+- `dragUpdateCallback`
+  Triggered when the gesture moves
+- `dragEndCallback`
-Triggered when the gesture starts -`dragUpdateCallback` Triggered when the gesture moves -`dragEndCallback` Triggered when the gesture ends
+  Triggered when the gesture ends

 **Example:**